afjimene/helm-k8s-azure/README.md

 helm dependency update local-k8s
 ```

+Note - Sometimes it may be required to delete everything in charts folder.

 ## How to use
 If you do not have the images locally please add `regcred` secret